typelevel/fs2/docs/migration-guide.md

 ## Overview of changes

 * Library now has zero third-party dependencies; instead there are bindings to both scalaz and cats as separate libraries, see [fs2-scalaz](https://github.com/functional-streams-for-scala/fs2-scalaz) and [f2-cats](https://github.com/functional-streams-for-scala/fs2-cats)
+* Much more expressive stream transformation primitives, including support for pushback, prefetching, arbitrary use of asynchronous steps, and the ability to transform any number of streams.
+This is much more flexible than the previous approach of baking in support for a few fixed 'shapes' like `Process1`, `Tee`, and `Wye`.
 * Chunking now baked into the library along with support for working with unboxed chunks of primitives; most library operations try to preserve chunkiness whenever possible
 * Library no longer reliant on `Task` and users can bring their own effect types
-* Much more expressive stream transformation primitives, including support for pushback, prefetching, and arbitrary use of asynchronous steps
 * The async package has been generalized to work with any effect type with an [`Async` instance][async].
 Added [`Semaphore`](https://oss.sonatype.org/service/local/repositories/releases/archive/co/fs2/fs2-core_2.11/0.9.0-RC2/fs2-core_2.11-0.9.0-RC2-javadoc.jar/!/index.html#fs2.async.mutable.Semaphore), an asynchronous semaphore, used as a concurrency primitive in various places.
 * New functionality in [`pipe`](../core/src/main/scala/fs2/pipe.scala) for forking a stream and sending output through two branches.
 Used to implement `observe` and `observeAsync` and some experimental combinators (`pipe.join`).
 * Library now implemented atop a small set of core primitives; there is only one stream interpreter, about 45 LOC, which does not use casts, rest of library could be implemented in 'userspace'